Oven Baked Sweet Potato Fries

 Why Resting Time Matters More Than You Think

-After the fries come out of the oven, let them rest for two minutes before adding any garnish.
-This short pause allows the steam to escape, preventing the parsley from wilting and the fries from becoming soggy.
-The result is a brighter, fresher finish that keeps the crunch intact.
+After the fries come out of the oven, let them rest for two minutes before adding the final salt.
+This short pause allows the steam to escape, preserving the crispness while letting the seasoning settle into the surface.
+I used to season immediately, and the fries would get soggy faster—resting solved that problem instantly.

 The Seasoning Secret Pros Won’t Tell You